codecarson/namespacer/README.md

 ## TODO

 - Add options for file filters, include and exclude file types.
+- Add option to run in safe mode that will display what actions would be done without doing them.
 - Refactor the code.
 I did the bare minimum to make it a gem.
 - Write some tests.
 I know, I know.